angspirou/EXCEL_Data-Modification-and-Analyzation/Excel_Instructions.md

 # Instructions for Excel Work:

-##### Use conditional formatting to fill each cell in the state column with a different color, depending on whether the associated campaign was "successful," "failed," "cancelled," or is currently "live".
+##### - Use conditional formatting to fill each cell in the state column with a different color, depending on whether the associated campaign was "successful," "failed," "cancelled," or is currently "live".

-##### Create a new column at column O called percent funded that uses a formula to uncover how much money a campaign made towards reaching its initial goal.
+##### - Create a new column at column O called percent funded that uses a formula to uncover how much money a campaign made towards reaching its initial goal.
 Use conditional formatting to fill each cell in the percent funded column using a three-color scale.
 The scale should start at 0 and be a dark shade of red, transitioning to green at 100, and then moving towards blue at 200.

-##### Create a new column at column P called average donation that uses a formula to uncover how much each backer for the project paid on average.
+##### - Create a new column at column P called average donation that uses a formula to uncover how much each backer for the project paid on average.

-##### Create two new columns, one called category at Q and another called sub-category at R, which use formulas to split the Category and Sub-Category column into two parts.
-Create a new sheet with a pivot table that will analyze your initial worksheet to count how many campaigns were "successful," "failed," "cancelled," or are currently "live" per category.
-Create a stacked column pivot chart that can be filtered by country based on the table you have created.
-Create a new sheet with a pivot table that will analyze your initial sheet to count how many campaigns were "successful," "failed," "cancelled," or are currently "live" per sub-category.
-Create a stacked column pivot chart that can be filtered by country and parent-category based on the table you have created.
+##### - Create two new columns, one called category at Q and another called sub-category at R, which use formulas to split the Category and Sub-Category column into two parts.

+##### - Create a new sheet with a pivot table that will analyze your initial worksheet to count how many campaigns were "successful," "failed," "cancelled," or are currently "live" per category.

+##### - Create a stacked column pivot chart that can be filtered by country based on the table you have created.

+##### - Create a new sheet with a pivot table that will analyze your initial sheet to count how many campaigns were "successful," "failed," "cancelled," or are currently "live" per sub-category.

+##### - Create a stacked column pivot chart that can be filtered by country and parent-category based on the table you have created.

-##### The dates stored within the deadline and launched_at columns are using unix timestamps.
+##### - The dates stored within the deadline and launched_at columns are using unix timestamps.
 Create a new column named Date Created Conversion that will use a formula to convert the data contained within launched_at into Excel's Date format.
 Create a new column named Date Ended Conversion that will use a formula to convert the data contained within deadline into Excel's Date format.

-Create a new sheet with a pivot table with a column of state, rows of Date Created Conversion, values based on the count of state, and filters based on parent category and Years.
-Now create a pivot chart line graph that visualizes this new table.
+##### - Create a new sheet with a pivot table with a column of state, rows of Date Created Conversion, values based on the count of state, and filters based on parent category and Years.

+##### - Now create a pivot chart line graph that visualizes this new table.

-### Bonus
+### **Bonus**
-##### Create a new sheet with 8 columns: Goal, Number Successful, Number Failed, Number Canceled, Total Projects, Percentage Successful, Percentage Failed, and Percentage Canceled.
+##### - Create a new sheet with 8 columns: Goal, Number Successful, Number Failed, Number Canceled, Total Projects, Percentage Successful, Percentage Failed, and Percentage Canceled.
-##### Using the COUNTIFS() formula, count how many successful, failed, and canceled projects were created with goals within those ranges listed above.
+##### - Using the COUNTIFS() formula, count how many successful, failed, and canceled projects were created with goals within those ranges listed above.
 Populate the Number Successful, Number Failed, and Number Canceled columns with this data.
-##### Add up each of the values in the Number Successful, Number Failed, and Number Canceled columns to populate the Total Projects column.
+##### - Add up each of the values in the Number Successful, Number Failed, and Number Canceled columns to populate the Total Projects column.
 Then, using a mathematic formulae, find the percentage of projects which were successful, failed, or were canceled per goal range.
-##### Create a line chart which graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.
+##### - Create a line chart which graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.